Bachelor of Science in Nursing

 The College of Health Sciences and Education Clinical Education policies are found at http://www.misericordia.edu/uploaded/documents/academics/nursing/Clinical_Education_Policies/CHS_CEC_Policies_final_approval_2014-_handbook-_2015-2017-revised_6-2015.pdf

-In addition to tuition and fees, expenses that the nursing major student may incur are: uniforms, NCLEX examination fee, temporary practice permit fee, field trip expenses, health examination fees, 10 panel urine toxicology screen, and criminal background checks (3).
+In addition to tuition and fees, expenses that the nursing major student may incur are: uniforms, NCLEX examination fee, temporary practice permit fee, field trip expenses, health examination fees, 10 panel urine toxicology screen, and criminal background checkschecks including other site specific requirements.

 Tuition Based Expenses

-Examples of some items that are tuition based are: National Student Nurses Association, My Record Tracker, CPR certification and recertification, KAPLAN developmental testing, lab fees, Discovering HIPAA Online Series, liability insurance, simulation fee, clinical supplies, nursing pin fee, nursing ceremony fee and poster fee.
+Examples of some items that are tuition based are: National Student Nurses Association, the vertical screening company, CPR certification and recertification, Kaplan developmental testing, laboratory fees, Discovering HIPAA Online Series, liability insurance, simulation fee, clinical supplies, nursing pin fee, nursing ceremony fee and poster fee.

 *For specific fee information refer to the fee page .

-Transfer Students (Traditional and Part-time Evening Nursing Program)
+Transfer Students (Traditional, Part-time Evening and ABSN [Pittsburgh] Nursing Program)

 Progression and Retention in the Nursing Program